 Sustainability: Key to the future of data centres in Singapore

-Data centres have become one of the largest and fastest growing consumers of energy and, according to reports, 6.9 percent of all energy consumption in Singapore can be attributed to data centres.
+Data Centers have become one of the largest and fastest growing consumers of energy and, according to reports, 6.9 percent of all energy consumption in Singapore can be attributed to data centers.

-Data centres can support their sustainability strategies by taking their waste and diverting them to a more sustainable route, this initiative is referred to as a zero waste data centre.
+Data Centers can support their sustainability strategies by taking their waste and diverting them to a more sustainable route, this initiative is referred to as a zero waste data center.

-The shift from traditional, construction-based data centres to modular, assembly-based data centres has been an important step to greater efficiency.
-With a modular approach, data centre capacity can be deployed in smaller units and on-demand just as storage compute and networking are delivered.
+The shift from traditional, construction-based data centers to modular, assembly-based data centers has been an important step to greater efficiency.
+With a modular approach, data center capacity can be deployed in smaller units and on-demand just as storage compute and networking are delivered.

 This efficient design and operation eliminates the need for wasteful over-provisioning of capacity found in traditional environments, reducing an organisation's carbon footprint as it means using less energy and less water.

-Info-communications Media Development Authority of Singapore (IMDA) has worked with the Building and Construction Authority (BCA) to formulate the BCA-IDA Green Mark for Data Centres to encourage data centres to implement energy and environmental management systems.
+Info-communications Media Development Authority of Singapore (IMDA) has worked with the Building and Construction Authority (BCA) to formulate the BCA-IDA Green Mark for Data Centers to encourage data centers to implement energy and environmental management systems.

-The IMDA has also developed the Green Data Centre Standard to provide guidelines for organisations to establish the policies, systems and processes necessary to improve the energy efficiency of their data centres and to lessen the impact on the environment.
+The IMDA has also developed the Green Data Center Standard to provide guidelines for organisations to establish the policies, systems and processes necessary to improve the energy efficiency of their data centers and to lessen the impact on the environment.